Quarterly estimates from 1962 to 2024 combining functional data analysis and Bayesian state-space models

 Source: Bayer, Calderon & Kuhn (2025).
 Bivariate joint distribution of population shares from marginalized CIW copula grid.

 We develop a new method for deriving high-frequency synthetic distributions of consumption, income, and wealth.
-The core of the method is to treat the distributional data as a time series of functions whose underlying factor structure follows a state-space model, estimated using Bayesian techniques.
-The method incorporates different sources of microdata regardless of their frequency and variable coverage.
+These synthetic data incorporate different sources of microdata, and our method can exploit these sources regardless of their frequency or variable coverage.
+Core to the method is treating distributional data as a time series of functions, whose underlying factor structure follows a state-space model estimated using Bayesian techniques.
+The method is generic enough to cover the dynamics of joint distributions in general.
+Using a wide range of U.S. microdata, we demonstrate that this novel approach yields high-quality, high-frequency distributional data on consumption, income, and wealth that are of interest to modern theories of macroeconomic dynamics.

 PSID, SCF, CEX, SIPP, and CPS — each with different frequency and variable coverage